 Siobhan is a CNM2 in Clinical Research and has worked in clinical research for over two years.
-Her experience includes both industry sponsored and academic clinical trials.
+Her experience includes both industry academic sponsored and clinical trials.
 Siobhan has a keen interest in education and coordinates CASPIR - Critical Appraisal Skills Programme Ireland - which is facilitated by the Health Research Institute through the UL/UL Hospitals Clinical Research Unit.